 Prioritization scores represent the relative potential for health impacts from a facility.
 The Air District uses prioritization scores to rank facilities based on health impact potential and to determine when facilities should undergo further review.
 As described in Section 2, the facility's annual prioritization score is calculated during annual permit renewal.
-During review and update of the toxic emission inventory that will be used for a Rule 11-18 applicability determination, the Air District may need to recalculate the prioritization score for a facility.
-Any recalculation of the prioritization score for a facility shall follow the Air District's Prioritization Score Procedures.
+During review and update of the toxic emission inventory that will be used for a Rule 11-18 applicability determination, the Air District may need to review and revise toxic emissions or proximity adjustment factors and recalculate the prioritization score for a facility.
+Any recalculation of the prioritization score for a facility shall follow the Air District's Prioritization Score Procedures.8